2. Symmetry-Reduced Energy Pre-screening (Scanning)

 7. Reduce configurations to symmetry-unique representations.

-8. Evaluate single-point energies in parallel using M3GNet.
+8. Evaluate single-point energies in parallel using the selected machine-learning backend.

 9. Select the lowest-energy topk candidates and write them to candidate_*/01_scan.